 Togo is a Sub-Saharan West African country that shares borders with Ghana to the west, Burkina Faso to the north, and Benin to the east.
 It has an estimated population of 6.2 million inhabitants, with a demographic growth rate of about 2.8%.

-Togo’s political landscape is dominated by the five following main parties, all of which have seats in the parliament: the presidential party, Union for the Republic (Union pour la Republique or UNIR) has 62 seats; the National Alliance for Change (Alliance Nationale pour le Changement or ANC) has 19 seats; the Action Committee for Renewal (Comité d’Action pour le Renouveau or CAR) has six seats; the Union of Forces for Change (Union des Forces du Changement or UFC) has three seats; and Sursaut National has one seat.
+Togo’s political landscape is dominated by the five following main parties, all of which have seats in the parliament: the presidential party, Union for the Republic (UNIR) has 62 seats; the National Alliance for Change (ANC) has 19 seats; the Action Committee for Renewal (CAR) has six seats; the Union of Forces for Change (UFC) has three seats; and Sursaut National has one seat.

 Concerning the Millennium Development Goals (MDGs), Togo has achieved progress in universal primary education and the control of HIV/AIDS.
-However, the country will not be able to achieve six of the eight goals by 2015.
-Despite the important progress noted in the Doing Business 2015 report, the business climate remains challenging and efforts need to be sustained to scale up all ten indicators that include starting a business, dealing with construction permits, getting electricity, registering property, getting credit, protecting minority investors, paying taxes, trading across borders, enforcing contracts and resolving insolvency.
+However, the country will not be able to achieve six of the eight goals by the end of 2015.
+Also, despite the important progress noted in the DB15 report, the business climate remains challenging and efforts need to increase to scale up all 10 indicators that include starting a business, dealing with construction permits, getting electricity, registering property, getting credit, protecting minority investors, paying taxes, trading across borders, enforcing contracts and resolving insolvency.
 Overall, the key development challenges for Togo as stated in the country’s poverty reduction strategy include: (i) developing sectors with strong growth potential; (ii) strengthening economic infrastructure; (iii) developing human capital, social safety nets, and employment; (iv) strengthening governance; and (v) promoting a more balanced, participatory, and sustainable development.

 Last Updated: Sep 22, 2015